 2. Impedes law enforcement’s efforts to find victims and prosecute traffickers

 SESTA has removed one of the most important avenues that law enforcement used for intelligence gathering and sting operations: the online platforms themselves.
 Law enforcement is frustrated by the impact of the legislation, and that it was passed against their better judgment.

 The U.S. Department of Justice came out against the law before its passage.
 The DOJ authored a letter to Congress during the hearings concerning SESTA amendments, testifying that SESTA would make it increasingly difficult for law enforcement to investigate and prosecute trafficking cases.
 Trafficking still occurs, but without the internet advertisements previously relied upon, more and more cases go undetected.
 Online leads have been erased, and undercover operations have been stalled.

 Shortly after passage, a new Child Abuse Prevention organization, the Prostasia Foundation, formed.
 The organization takes a more sex-positive approach to combatting abuse against minors, pushing back against laws that really target porn or sex work under the guise of child protection.
 Prostasia promotes a research-based approach to the prevention of child sexual abuse before it happens, to help give lawmakers access to the more accurate and impartial data on how to prevent this most serious of crimes without sacrificing access to safety and justice.

-3. Sensors free speech on the internet and endangers the livelihoods of informal sector service workers
+3. Censors free speech on the internet and endangers the livelihoods of informal sector service workers

 SESTA/FOSTA impedes freedom of expression on the internet, allowing state and federal law enforcement the discretion to judge and criminalize sexual speech.
 Fearing prosecution, websites grow increasingly conservative about the content they allow to be posted.
 The burden of this censorship falls on the most marginalized and vulnerable members of our community.